-On the Pembroke-King’s Summer Programme we encourage students to develop their academic curiosity and benefit from the unique learning environment at Cambridge.
+On the Pembroke-King’s Summer Programme we encourage you to develop your academic curiosity and benefit from the unique learning environment at Cambridge.
 This is why each year we hold a series of plenary lectures, given by eminent figures of University and public life, on a diverse range of topics.

 The talks are open to all students on PKP and are followed by an informal Q&A session and drinks with the speaker.
 We'll announce the PKP 2019 speakers soon, but you can take a look at last year's plenary speakers to get a flavour of what's in store:

 What's Happening with Brexit?

 Rt Hon Lord Smith of Finsbury Lord Smith is the Master of Pembroke College, Cambridge.

 From 1983 to 2005, Lord Smith was the MP for Islington South and Finsbury.
 As Secretary of State for Culture, Media and Sport between 1997 and 2001, he restored free admission to national museums and galleries, established NESTA, the Film Council, Creative Partnerships for schools, and the Foundation for Youth Music, expanded funding for the arts and sport, championed the creative industries for the first time in Government, and began the switchover process for digital television.
 Lord Smith played a leading role in opposing the Iraq war, and was made a life peer after standing down from the Commons in 2005.
 He currently sits on the crossbenches as an independent Peer.